masterzzzen/scala_courses/README.md

-My solutions to exercises to the following Scala courses on Scala.
+My solutions to exercises to the following Scala courses on Udemy.

 [Applied Scala, Part 1](
 https://www.udemy.com/share/101BUuBUMTdVlT/)